 For example, net profit margin and gross profit margin will both be lower because of a higher cost of sales (assuming that the inventory write-downs are reported as part of cost of sales).

 Activity ratios such as inventory turnover and total asset turnover will be positively affected because the asset base is reduced (due to a decrease in the average inventory balance), and the higher cost of sales.

-If a company values its inventory at the net realizable value, this will:
+If a company values its inventory at the net realizable value, this will most likely:

-C. will lead to any loss being recognized as an expense on the company’s income statement.
+C. Lead to any loss being recognized as an expense on the company’s income statement.